 Though eCommerce businesses are at the forefront of embedding conversion rate optimisation into their optimisation strategy, there’s still a vast scope for CRO in the digital world.
-In this fourth post of our CRO Insights Series, we speak with leading experimentation platform VWO on the importance of digital optimisation.
+In this third post of our CRO Insights Series, we speak with leading experimentation platform VWO on the importance of digital optimisation.

 VWO’s Siddhartha Kathpalia, Product and Content Marketing Lead, and Aniruddh Jain, Demand Generation Lead, tell us how the digital optimisation landscape is changing and what businesses can do to come out on top of the optimisation game.

 What new trends have you observed in the last year in optimisation?